padmapriyavj/padmapriyavj/README.md

 I’m a passionate Computer Science graduate student at **California State University, Fullerton**, building a strong foundation in full-stack development, DevOps, and machine learning.
 With a B.Tech in Information Technology from **Sri Sairam Engineering College**, I bring both academic rigor and real-world experience.

 During my internship at **DigitranIT Software Solutions**, I collaborated with a cross-functional team to develop **HealthyChamps**, a personalized meal-planning web app built with Angular, Node.js, and PostgreSQL.
-I implemented secure RESTful APIs, JWT-based authentication, and CI/CD pipelines using Docker and GitHub Actions — significantly improving deployment efficiency and user engagement.
+I implemented secure RESTful APIs, JWT-based authentication, and CI/CD pipelines using Docker and GitHub Actions — significantly improving deployment efficiency and user engagement .

 My interests span across **backend development**, **cloud architecture**, and **intelligent systems**.
 I’m constantly exploring technologies that bridge functionality and user experience while solving real-world challenges through scalable and maintainable code.